bluelhf/Valkea/README.md

 Valkea isn't published anywhere, because SpigotMC doesn't accept Paper-only plugins and Hangar is still in the closed alpha development stage at the time of writing[^1].
 Nightly artifacts are uploaded to GitHub Actions, and retained for ninety days.
-1. Download the ZIP from [GitHub Actions](https://nightly.link/bluelhf/Valkea/workflows/maven/main/Valkea%20JAR.zip) or [build Valkea yourself](#compiling).
+1. Download and extract the ZIP from [GitHub Actions](https://nightly.link/bluelhf/Valkea/workflows/maven/main/Valkea%20JAR.zip) or [build Valkea yourself](#compiling).
-2. Extract it to get the Valkea plugin JAR.
-3. Place it in your server's <kbd>plugins</kbd> directory.
+2. Place `Valkea.jar` in your server's <kbd>plugins</kbd> directory.
-4. Restart the server.
+3. Restart the server.

 ### Configuring Valkea
 As a little exercise, let's try removing one of the two default spawn